djwrisley/RLAC/_pages/assessmentS26.md

 ---

-### Two Assignments (30% total — 15% each)
+### Three Assignments (45% total — 15% each)

 These two open-ended assignments apply course methods to new contexts and texts.

-**Purpose:** To develop practical skills in computational text analysis and to practice critical communication about technology and interpretation.
+**Purpose:** To develop practical skills in computational text analysis and to practice critical thinking and evaluation about technology and humanities data.

 **Format and Length:**
 - Approximately 1,500 words each (plus visualizations)